 Finksburg is in eastern Carroll County, southeast of Westminster and north of Eldersburg.
-MD 140, a principal arterial, runs in a northwestsoutheast direction between Westminster and Reisterstown and is the primary axis along which Finksburg is oriented.
+MD 140, a principal arterial, runs in a northwest-southeast direction between Westminster and Reisterstown and is the primary axis along which Finksburg is oriented.
 Intersecting MD 140 in Finksburg is MD 91, which is classified as a minor arterial north of MD 140 and a major collector north of the Patapsco River before it crosses into Baltimore County near Upperco.
 South of MD 140, MD 91 is a principal arterial and runs 3.2 miles southwest to a "T" intersection with MD 32, which is classified as a principal arterial south of MD 91 and a minor arterial north of the intersection and provides access south to Sykesville and north to Baltimore County.

+Figure 5.17 Recent and Committed Projects in the Finksburg Area

-Recent and Committed Projects in the Finksburg Area (Table 5.6)
+Table 5.6 Recent and Committed Projects in the Finksburg Area

-Location Project Status Construction Cost А MD 140 - New acceleration lane from Kays Mill Road onto Completed 2015 \$487,000 Source: CTP
+Location Project Status Construction Cost A MD 140 - New acceleration lane from Kays Mill Road onto eastbound MD 140 Completed 2015 \$487,000 Source: CTP